tom-howard/com2009/docs/course/assignment1/part1.md

 **Step 1: Accessing a ROS2 Environment for this Course**

-If you haven't done so already, see here for all the details on [how to install or access a ROS environment for this course (TODO)]().
+If you haven't done so already, see here for all the details on [how to install or access a ROS environment for this course](../../ros/README.md).

 **Step 2: Launch ROS**

 Launch your ROS environment.

-1. OPTION 1
-1. OPTION 2
-1. etc...
+1. If you're using WSL-ROS2 on a university managed desktop machine then follow [the instructions here to launch it](../../ros/using-wsl-ros/man-win.md).
+1. If you're [running WSL-ROS2 on your own machine](../../ros/wsl-ros/install.md), then you'll need to launch the Windows Terminal to access a WSL-ROS2 terminal instance.
+1. If you're using another installation option, then follow the instructions on [the relevant page here](../../ros/other-options/README.md).

-Either way, you should now have access to ROS via a Linux terminal instance, and we'll refer to this terminal instance as **TERMINAL 1**.
+Either way, you should now have access to ROS2 via a Linux terminal instance, and we'll refer to this terminal instance as **TERMINAL 1**.

 **Step 3: Download The Course Repo**

 <a name="course-repo"></a>

 We've put together a few ROS packages specifically for this course.
-These all live within [this GitHub repo](https://github.com/tom-howard/tuos_ros), and you'll need to download and install this into your ROS environment now, before going any further.
+These all live within [this GitHub repo](https://github.com/tom-howard/tuos_ros/tree/humble), and you'll need to download and install this into your ROS environment now, before going any further.

-[TODO: Create a ROS2 Workspace first??]

-1. In **TERMINAL 1**, Navigate into the *"ROS2 Workspace"* using the `cd` command[^ros2_ws]:
+1. In **TERMINAL 1**, Navigate into the *"ROS Workspace"* using the `cd` command[^ros2_ws]:

     [^ros2_ws]: What is a ROS2 Workspace?
 [You can find out more here](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#background).